-- (B) Cargo.
-Any automobile insurance policy required under this administrative rule shall not include coverage of the cargo transported under the permit, and instead, any cargo transported by the applicant under a permit issued under this administrative rule shall be insured under a separate insurance policy. - (C) Failure to Comply.
-The Motor Carrier Services' director or his/her representative may reject an applicant's request for a permit or suspend the applicant's privileges of obtaining oversize/overweight permits for failure to comply with this section of the rule. - (D) Excessive Overweight.
-Permits issued for excessive overweight may require additional financial responsibility to protect the state in regard to excessive damage to the state highway system and its facilities. - (E) Refer to subsection (8)(C) for financial responsibility for escorts.
+(B) Any automobile insurance policy required under this administrative rule shall not include coverage of the cargo transported under the permit, and instead, any cargo transported by the applicant under a permit issued under this administrative rule shall be insured under a separate insurance policy.

+(C) The Motor Carrier Services' director or his/her representative may reject an applicant's request for a permit or suspend the applicant's privileges of obtaining oversize/overweight permits for failure to comply with this section of the rule.

+(D) Permits issued for excessive overweight may require additional financial responsibility to protect the state in regard to excessive damage to the state highway system and its facilities.

+(E) Refer to subsection (8)(C) for financial responsibility for escorts.